 Changing The Dampers

-Now, let’s look at each component in more detail and discuss the effects alterations can have.
 The dampers in particular can have a significant effect on the ride quality as they can alter the ride height.
-Higher ride heights will make for more comfort, but also a higher center of gravity.
+Higher ride heights can make for more comfort, but also a higher center of gravity.
 This can greatly reduce the cornering ability of the car, and so race cars tend to opt for lower ride heights.

 Having too high a ride height will cause the car to struggle with weight transfer, but having too low a ride height is also not a good thing.
 If the car naturally sits very low to the ground, even small bumps may cause parts of the chassis to come into contact with the ground below, and this can cause damage to things like splitters and fenders, or even the engine and exhaust system.

-Another interesting effect that ride height can have is known as corner weighting.
+Another aspect of the ride height is known as corner weighting.
 This is the process of essentially changing the amount of spring resistance at certain wheels to make up for uneven weight distribution.
-This is a useful adjustment for race cars, as it allow for fine control over the weight distribution of the car, which has a significant effect on the cornering ability of the car.
+This is a useful adjustment for race cars, as it allow for fine control over the weight distribution, which has a significant effect on the cornering ability of the car.

 The next adjustment that can be made is with what is known as the bump of the suspension.
 This affects how quickly the damper is compressed, and higher values make the car twitchy when it goes over bumps in the road.
 However, this will make it more responsive, and if the bump value is much lower it will compress slower, making it more comfortable but less responsive.